MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/collaborate-with-colleagues-using-office-365-groups.md

 [!INCLUDE[pn_office_365_groups](../includes/pn-office-365-groups.md)] are a shared workspace for email, conversations, files, and events where group members can collectively get stuff done.

- You can use groups to collaborate with people across your company, even if they don’t have access to [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)].
+ You can use groups to collaborate with people across your company, even if they don’t have access to Customer Engagement (on-premises).
 For example, you can create a group for your sales team and invite other [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] users to join the group, and then share documents, conversations, meeting notes, and [!INCLUDE[pn_onenote](../includes/pn-onenote.md)] information related to specific accounts or opportunities.

  The groups solution works with any entities, even custom ones.